 - Check for pinholes

 Unless your solar filter is a solid glass design, it probably uses a thin, Mylar-like safety film.
-Hold the filter/glasses up to the Sun or a bright light and look at the ground to be sure there are no pinholes which can compromise your safety.
+Hold the filter/glasses up to the Sun or a bright light and look at the ground to be sure there are no pinholes that can compromise your safety.

 - Do not use welding glass